scala/scala-lang/conduct.md

 ### Domain

-The enforcement policies listed above apply to all official Scala channels: mailing lists, GitHub repositories and Gitter channels under the scala and scalacenter and lampepfl organizations, Discourse, and Scala Center venues and hackathons.
+The enforcement policies listed above apply to all official Scala channels: mailing lists, GitHub repositories and Gitter channels under the scala, scalacenter and lampepfl organizations, Discourse, and Scala Center venues and hackathons.
 For other projects adopting the Scala Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your